Hip & Knee Problems

 Although relatively less common than the bow-legged (varus) knee, the knock-knee (valgus) form of knee arthritis is another form of arthritis which can be treated with surgery.
 This can be a more extensive surgery, requiring more time and therapy postoperatively, though outcomes are just as good.

 This is a 68 year old female who had years of pain in her knee, with a feeling of instability and progressive knock-knee.
-After thorough evaluation and treatment, Dr. Budny offered her a total knee replacement.
+After thorough evaluation and treatment, Dr. Goradia offered her a total knee replacement.

 In the x-rays above, you can see that her right knee, (to the left on the screen) shows the knee bowing in, with bone spurs and bone-on-bone appearance of the lateral (outside) part of the knee.
 The bone spurs can be seen on the image below, they are above the patella and behind the knee itself; these can block motion and cause changes in the angle of the knee.

-She underwent surgery, where Dr. Budny removed the damaged cartilage surfaces, removed the bone spurs, and re-aligned the knee joint using different techniques.
+She underwent surgery, where Dr. Goradia removed the damaged cartilage surfaces, removed the bone spurs, and re-aligned the knee joint using different techniques.
 Her postoperative x-rays are seen below.
-You will note that Dr. Budny used a stem in the tibia (shin bone) part of the knee replacement.
+You will note that Dr. Goradia used a stem in the tibia (shin bone) part of the knee replacement.
 Just like the screws which are sometimes used in hip replacement, these do not change the function of the knee, but do add stability of your new knee with the bone.

 She has done very well, and enjoys the stability and straightened leg compared to before surgery.